FC Schalke 04

 Fußballclub Gelsenkirchen-Schalke 04 e.
-V., commonly known as Schalke 04 (/de/), and abbreviated as S04 (/de/), is a professional sports club from the Schalke district of Gelsenkirchen, North Rhine-Westphalia.
-It is best known for its football team, which plays in the 2.
-Bundesliga, the second tier of the German football league system, following relegation from the Bundesliga in 2022–23.
+V., commonly known as Schalke 04 (/de/) and abbreviated as S04 (/de/), is a professional sports club from the Schalke district of Gelsenkirchen, North Rhine-Westphalia.
+It is best known for its football team, which plays in the Bundesliga, the top flight of the German football league system, following promotion from the 2.
+Bundesliga in 2025–26.
 Other activities offered by the club include athletics, basketball, handball, table tennis, winter sports and eSports.

 The "04" in the club's name derives from its formation in 1904.
 Schalke have been one of the most popular professional football teams in Germany, even though the club's heyday was in the 1930s and 1940s.
-As of September 2025, the club has 200,000 members, making it the third-largest football club in Germany and the sixth-largest club in the world in terms of membership.
+As of September 2025, the club has 210,000 members, making it the third-largest football club in Germany and the sixth-largest club in the world in terms of membership.

 Schalke have won seven German championships, five DFB-Pokals, one DFB Ligapokal, one DFL-Supercup, one UEFA Cup and two UEFA Intertoto Cups.
 In 1937, Schalke became the first German club to win the double.
 Since 2001, Schalke's stadium has been the Veltins-Arena.
 Schalke hold a long-standing rivalry with Ruhr neighbors Borussia Dortmund, known as the Revierderby.